-Severe Athlete’s Foot on the Foot & Heel: Causes & Best Treatment 2019
+Severe Athlete’s Foot on the Foot & Heel [Causes & Best Treatment]

-95% of bad athlete’s foot on your foot & heel can be solved with home treatment!
-The key is to get rid of the dry dead skin and KILL the fungus!
+95% of bad athlete’s feet on your foot & heel can be solved with home treatment!
+The key is to get rid of the dry, dead skin and KILL the fungus!

 Athletes foot overview:

-- Athletes foot doesn’t always have to happen athletes!
-It is actually a fungal skin condition known as tinea pedis.
+- Athlete’s foot doesn’t always have to happen, athletes!
+It is a fungal skin condition known as tinea pedis.
 It typically starts between the toes.
-It starts as a scaly, and itching rash that can lead to numbness, burning and tingling to your skin.
+It starts as a scaly and itching rash that can lead to numbness, burning, and tingling to your skin.

 - In severe cases, it can lead to blisters and fluid.

 - Luckily for you.
-We bring you some amazing home treatment that are very effective.
+We bring you some amazing home treatments that are very effective.